tushar-sharma/prep-coding/database/DatabaseQuestions.md

 View query is saved in database but is not run until called.
 Hence it does not take any space in database.
 It's also used for restricting access.

 Yes, it's called a materialized view which is created & stored in disk.
-It has to be re-run when change of the data in the table.
+It has to be re-run when data changes in the table.

 [More Info](https://drive.google.com/open?id=1Rjs3Z38rMKLUpzfOWuc_w2DUTdbCLVmY)